 Study No. 1 is for fast scale work, Study No. 3 looks at arpeggios with an accented melody line, Study No. 7 is excellent for learning the tremolo technique and so on.
 Various keys are represented, various tempos are explored.
 Taken together, the 25 Studies (also known as Op.
 60) are perhaps slightly beyond the difficulty level of the overall method and it will take the determined, self-willed student to get the better of them.

-As many a student has found out, these Studies will keep them company over a period of years, if not decades.
+As many a student has found out, these Studies will keep them company over decades.

 Get your modern copy of Carcassi Classical Guitar Method